 Chris Karpiak - Mixed Media Artist

 I’ve always lived a creative life, exploring a variety of media with passion and soul, using every bit of nature, thread, colour, fabric and paper I could get my hands on.
+I have been an artist all my life.
 But things took a turn when I was finishing up my Masters in 2016.

 I was heavily encouraged to explore my learnings through Art, which re-ignited the love I had for creation in a way I’d never experienced before, and it blew the doors off the art education I’d studied in my Bachelor’s.
 I began to look at things differently.
 I starting learning how to use a variety of media together to create pieces that sent my soul soaring and my heart aflame with life and excitement.
 And, most importantly, I learned what Art Journalling was, which, unknown to me at the time, was about to change my life forever.